 - This is an entry level position.
 Tell us where you see yourself in five years from now.

-- How do you ensure to make no mistakes in your work?
+- How do you ensure accuracy in your work?

 - Describe an ideal colleague, from your point of view.